alvarezrrj/alirey/README.md

 |                     |           |                                |sign up |Go to A2                              |             |               |               |
 |                     |           |                                |guest   |Go to C3                              |             |               |               |

 Note: CreateBookingRequest is currently retrieving config as if there were only one admin managing the app.
 Therapist_id should be included in create booking form in a multi-admin scenario.
+So does BookingController::getData() and UserCreateBookingRequest::rules().

 When admin creates a new booking for a non existing user, an acount is opened with a random password.
 If user desires to access their account, they can be sent a password reset email from users table on admin panel.